 5 Live Online Meetings (2 hrs each) | 12/4/2021, 24/5/2021, 7/6/2021, 21/6/2021, 5/7/2021 | Time: 16:00-18:00

-This course provides an understanding of the financial system, placing particular emphasis on its architecture and the relevant regulatory framework within which it operates.
+This course provides an understanding of the functioning of the financial system, placing particular emphasis on its architecture and the relevant regulatory framework within which it operates.
 Emphasis will be placed on the case for regulatory intervention in the financial system, the policy objectives and the measures/tools to achieve them.
-The knowledge acquired in this course is a prerequisite for participants wishing to understand and deepen their knowledge on the financial system, financial regulation and financial firms.
+The knowledge acquired in this course is a prerequisite for participants wishing to understand and deepen their knowledge on the international financial system, financial regulation and financial firms.

-The main question which the participants will be equipped to answer is how the financial regulatory framework and the current developments both at the national and international level affect the functioning of financial institutions.
+The main question which the students will be equipped to answer is how the financial regulatory framework and the current developments both at the national and international level affect the functioning of financial institutions.

 Expected Learning Outcomes

-Having successfully completed this course, participants will be able to demonstrate an advanced understanding and be able to:
+Having successfully completed this module, the students will be able to demonstrate knowledge and advanced understanding of:

 Who Should Participate in the Course?

-The course is suitable for anyone who has a professional or personal interest in broadening their knowledge by studying international financial regulation and seeing how this impacts financial institutions worldwide.
-More specifically this includes:
+The course is suitable for anyone who has a professional, academic or personal interest in broadening their knowledge by studying Financial Regulation.
+More specifically such individuals could include:

 What will Participants Attain: A Postgraduate Certificate

 Participants undertaking the course will receive master’s level knowledge.
 In order receive a certificate of successful completion of the course, participants will be assessed via an exam and a written assignment.
-A certificate of successful completion may be used to in future postgraduate studies and allow them to enjoy exemptions.
+A certificate of successful completion may be used to in future postgraduate studies and allow the participants to enjoy exemptions.